 Redmond, WA is not the first place Seattleites think of when they want to check out a nearby city.
 We’re more likely to head to Vancouver or Portland, eschewing the smaller cities in favor of places with hipster coffee shops and organic grocery stores.
-Around here, Remond is pretty much known for two things- Microsoft and Marymoor Park.
+Around here, Redmond is pretty much known for two things- Microsoft and Marymoor Park.

 By chance I ended up there this weekend and discovered a pleasant little niche of the Pacific Northwest.

-The reason I was in Redmond at all was an envelope containing two tickets to Cirque du Soleil’s Luzia at Marymoor Park.
+The reason I was in Redmond at all was an envelope containing tickets to Cirque du Soleil’s Luzia at Marymoor Park.

 Marymoor is a massive greenspace filled with meadows, sports fields, bike paths and a well-known velodrome, beaches, a dog park and more.
-It’s home to numerous outdoor concerts and events every summer, largely because of it’s ability to host so many people.
+It’s home to numerous outdoor concerts and events every summer, largely because of its ability to host so many people.
 It’s a nice place- not super exciting, but a good way to get out in nature while not straying too far from the city.

-45 minutes after leaving my apartment, we got off the bus across the street from Victor’s Celtic Coffee.
+45 minutes after leaving my apartment, I got off the bus across the street from Victor’s Celtic Coffee.
 On the outside, it looked like a little hole in the wall, with some gorgeous outdoor wall paintings.

 Inside, though, was a whole other story.
 The place was huge and well lit, stuffed with people.
 A sign was hung up next to their in-house roasting room that read “no wifi- talk to each other! pretend it’s 1995!”

 “Wait… Banana Split?
 Almond Roca Mocha?
 These are coffees?
 How do they even get banana in the coffee?”
-I kept asking.
 Victor’s serves all your usual espresso drinks and pastries, but the highlight of the menu is definitely their unique creations, with fun names like “Zebra Mocha”, all topped with chocolate whipped cream.

 I loved the fact that there were signs posted all over about no laptop use on weekends and no business meetings- so many lovely coffee shops in Seattle have been overtaken by that ALL WORK ALL THE TIME vibe of the tech industry that it was refreshing to be somewhere unapologetically pronouncing that they weren’t into it.
 Later I went on Yelp and unfortunately, it seems like a lot of people can’t deal to be parted from their laptops for an hour and are leaving negative reviews.
 Don’t listen to them!
 If you need your barista to suck up to you and craft your grande sugar free triple shot mocha with 3 pumps of hazelnut syrup, extra hot, go to a big coffee chain.
 If you want an authentic coffee shop, go here.

 Feed Co.
 Burgers was adjacent to the coffee shop.
-It was a bit of a contrast from the old-school vibe of the building we’d just left.
+It was a bit of a contrast from the old-school vibe of the building I’d just left.
 As in Seattle, the trend with new eateries revolves around minimalist design, stark lettering on a typically contrasting background, and imagery to evoke days of primal eating (in this case, a butcher’s outline of a cow in white paint against a black wall- I can think of two places in Seattle already that have an almost identical mark on their property).